tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - **How to apply modeling in a multi-team environment?**

 - **How to focus design effort on high-value areas and avoid over-investing elsewhere?**

-- **Knowledge crunching: How a team can accumulate, distill and apply domain knowledge to software development?**

 -
 # Exercises